 Rose gold ends is a big trend – and a simpler way to embrace the look without dyeing your whole head a new shade.
 As a general rule, the darker your hair, the deeper your rose gold ends can be.
 To make the color stand out on dark blonde hair – also called dirty blonde hair – make sure the rose gold shade is a vibrant pink.
 Avoid too much warm red undertone, as this could clash with the ashier undertones of dark blonde hair.

 Sunset rose gold combines a golden blonde with pink and peach highlights to create a shimmering, juicy, dynamic hue that mimics the sun’s rays in the evening sky.
 While softer and more romantic than other pink hair colors, the rose gold sunset look will still ensure you are the center of attention.
 It’s less natural than other rose gold options and suits those who want to make a statement while still maintaining a pretty and feminine aesthetic.

 17. Short Rose Gold Hair

 Just like a rose gold pixie cut, short rose gold hair is a cool and striking look.
-To give it extra attitude, try a choppy short cut with baby bangs.
-This cut works particularly well for straight, fine hair, as the choppiness creates movement while the short bangs make your hair appear thicker.
+To give it an extra attitude, try a choppy short cut with baby bangs.
+This cut works particularly well for straight hair and fine hair, as the choppiness creates movement while the short bangs make your hair appear thicker.
 Meanwhile, the rose gold-tone will add shine and dimension.